 Here’s a BONUS: Sign up for Savored Journeys updates, we’ll give you a FREE Cruise Packing Checklist!

 Below I’ve listed the 10 most important things to know before booking your first cruise.

 Of course, booking the cruise is only the first step in a very long process.
 The first thing you really need to do is strongly consider whether living on a cruise ship is something you can actually handle, even if it’s only for a few days.
 If you’re sure, then prepare yourself for the battle of actually booking the perfect cruise.

-You will need to learn how to pre-book important things like specialty dining and beverage packages, how to prepare for port days, how to survive at sea (avoiding seasickness, etc), how to get the most out of inclusive on-board amenities that cruise virgins are likely not aware of, and how to pack properly — which I hear is the most crucial part of all.
+You will need to learn how to pre-book important things like specialty dining, beverage packages, and excursions, how to prepare for port days, how to survive at sea (avoiding seasickness, etc), how to get the most out of inclusive on-board amenities that cruise virgins are likely not aware of, and how to pack properly — which I hear is the most crucial part of all.

 How to Booking Your First Cruise Like a Pro

 This is the most important thing I learned when booking my first cruise — don’t try to go it alone!
 I am an independent traveler who likes to do things myself, from researching to booking everything, talking directly to service providers and scheduling everything.
 But booking a cruise through a travel agent is a much better idea.